Still Dreaming (Tomorrow X Together album): Distribution

 The album was pre-released digitally on January 19, followed by physical release a day later.
 Limited territories outside of Japan received the physical editions.
 Physical pre-orders for the album began on November 23, after the different Limited and Regular versions of the album were announced.
 Six versions of the album were made available: two Limited Editions A and B, a CD only Regular Edition, and three limited editions of the regular edition.
 Limited Editions A includes the CD and lyrics paper in a Keep case which is encased in a limited-edition deluxe slip case with two 24-page booklet filled with daytime photos and sunset-time photos respectively.
 Limited Editions B includes a Jewel case containing a CD and a DVD featuring the music video for "Blue Hour (Japanese Ver.)," a making-of video and footage from cover photoshoot, a lyric booklet as well as a 12-page booklet filled with daytime and sunset-time photos encased in a limited-edition slip case.
 Contrarily, the CD-only Regular Edition comes with a lyric booklet instead and one of five random "Standard ver." photocards included as a first-press only bonus.
-The Weverse Shop Japan, The Universal Music Store and Loppi•HMV Limited Editions of this version also include a lyric booklet with the former two having B3 size poster and later having a post card as their respective bonuses.
+The Weverse Shop Japan, The Universal Music Store and HMV Limited Editions of this version also include a lyric booklet with the former two having B3 size poster and later having a post card as their respective bonuses.
 All albums share the same track listing.
-Following commercial success in Japan, the album was later release in United States on February 12, 2021, through Universal Music Enterprises (UME), a catalog division of Universal Music Group.
+Following commercial success in Japan, the album was later released in United States on February 12, 2021, through Universal Music Enterprises (UME), a catalog division of Universal Music Group.